 Another point to consider is that most stock image sites make it very easy for people to pick and choose images from many different photographers and won’t do much to help you to grow your brand.
 Ideally you want people browsing stock to choose from your portfolio before they start looking anywhere else.

 How To Sell Stock Images On Your Own WordPress Website

-If Visual Society isn’t the right fit and you also don’t want to sell through a stock photography site, there is a third alternative.
 It’s also possible to sell stock images directly from your own independently hosted website.
-Just like Visual Society, selling photos from your own site can be very profitable once you build up a large collection.
+Selling photos from your own site can be very profitable once you build up a large collection.

 If your website is set up on WordPress you’re in luck, as there’s a large selection of plugins and themes designed specifically for selling stock images.
 A plugin like Sell Media can be installed and setup easily, allowing you to start profiting from your images immediately.
 You can take online payments, protect your images with a password and watermark, and sell them with a variety of license options.